Procedure Guide ·Neuter ·2026

 Cat Neuter - costs, what to expect & insurance

 Neutering a cat costs $150-$300 at most veterinary clinics.
-The surgery removes the testicles to prevent reproduction and reduce hormone-driven behaviors like spraying and roaming.
-It's a quick procedure with a short recovery time of 7-10 days.
-Most cats are back to normal within a week.
+The surgery removes the testicles to prevent reproduction and reduces spraying, roaming, and hormone-driven behaviors.
+Recovery takes 7-10 days; most cats are back to normal within a week.

 Neuter - vet costs and insurance